Said Ali al-Shihri: Release of an audio recording in February 2010

-The Yemen Post reported that al Shihri released an audio recording made after the reports of his death and capture.
+The Yemen Post reported that al-Shihri released an audio recording made after the reports of his death and capture.

 They speculated that the audio tape indicated that the reports that the leader of Al Qaeda in the Arabian Peninsula, Nasser al Wahayshi, was killed on 24 December 2009 attack.

-Al Shihri's audio took credit for Nigerian Umar Umar Farouk Abdulmutalib's attempted airliner bombing.
+Al-Shihri's audio took credit for Nigerian Umar Umar Farouk Abdulmutalib's attempted airliner bombing.

 He threatened that the group had scheduled operation to "control Bab Al-Mandab strait".

-The Yemen Post also reported that al Shihri claimed the USA was planning to insert US troops into Yemen to directly attack his group.
+The Yemen Post also reported that al-Shihri claimed the USA was planning to insert US troops into Yemen to directly attack his group.

 The arrest of 100 suspect followers announced in March 2010

 On 25 March 2010, Saudi officials announced that they had arrested 100 suspected followers of Al Qaida in the Arabian Peninsula.

-Judith Miller, formerly of The New York Times, reporting for Fox News, wrote that the captured men were reported to be "exchanging coded e-mails", with al-Shiri.
+Judith Miller, formerly of The New York Times, reporting for Fox News, wrote that the captured men were reported to be "exchanging coded e-mails", with al-Shihri.